nomicflux/servant-opaleye-blog/README.md

 postUser :: User -> AppM [User]
 postUser user = return $ users ++ [user]
 ```
 As you'll notice, we are using `AppM` in our return value.
-This was defined in App.hs as `EitherT ServantErr IO`.
-If you wanted to, you could type that in directly, and end up with type signatures such as `User -> EitherT ServantErr IO [User]`.
+This was defined in App.hs as `ExceptT ServantErr IO`.
+If you wanted to, you could type that in directly, and end up with type signatures such as `User -> ExceptT ServantErr IO [User]`.
 But, a) that is a pain to read and type, and b) we'll be changing it in a future lesson, so abstracting the type out to `AppM` now will save time.

 ## Step 4: Set up BlogPost API